LinJiang18/EFDiff/README.md

 ```

 ## 4. Evaluation
-All strategy algorithms are included in **Evaluation.ipynb**, and you can obtain the corresponding results simply by running it directly.
+All evaluation algorithms are included in **Evaluation.ipynb**, and you can obtain the corresponding results simply by running it directly.

+> **Note:** For your convenience, the checkpoints and results for the stock dataset have already been prepared in advance.